Ornamentation: rolls, cranns, and strike cranns on the ocarina

 - High B and C can be rolled by cutting with the left thumb and striking with the right index finger.

-Once you start to experiment with this, it should be obvious how to roll other notes.
-Note that you should not attempt to 'strike' with a subhole or a part-covered split hole.
+The cross fingered accidentals can also be rolled using the same ideas, but it is not advisable to attempt to 'strike' a subhole or part-covered split hole.
 The brief duration of a strike is created by a finger bouncing off the instrument.
-Achieving the same thing with a finger slide is practically impossible as you are fighting sliding friction.
+Achieving the same thing with a finger slide is practically impossible.

 More examples

-Rolls work well for articulating 3 8th notes of the same pitch, particularly in compound time signatures like 3/8, 6/8, and 9/8.
-The first 8th is slurred or tongued, the second is cut, and the third is struck.
+They work especially well in articulating 3 8th notes of the same pitch, particularly in compound time signatures like 3/8, 6/8, and 9/8.
 The first example with 3 8th notes of the same pitch is called a long roll in Irish traditional music.
-The other two examples show how the prefix note can be higher or lower.
-These require a descending or ascending cut to be used.

 It is also possible for the cut and struck note to be of different pitches.
 This only really works if the struck note is lower as strikes aren't very effective on ascending intervals.

-Some would call this an extended roll, but I find that needlessly complex.
-It's really just an articulation of 3 notes alternating cuts and strikes because it's easier.
-If every possible form had its own name, you would quickly end up with a huge number of names.
-I think this would be confusing as they would be names for things that are essentially the same.
-See the points I make at the bottom relating to notation.
+We often use alternating cuts and strikes because it's easier, and if every possible form had its own name, you would quickly end up with a huge number of names for things that are essentially the same.

 Rolls: as emphasis

-You can amplify the emphatic effect by putting the cut and strike even closer together.
 Going further still, 'double cut' and double strike rolls exist.
-This is done by halving the duration of the first note and inserting a second cut.
+They are performed halving the duration of the first note and inserting a second cut.
 Performing these is best done by cutting with multiple fingers.
 How to do so is discussed in 'cranns' later.

 It is also worth noting that a roll doesn't need to have a very short duration to be emphatic in all cases.
 If you have a very long note, even a fairly widely spaced roll can be effective.
 You should note that the emphatic effect depends on context.
 For example, if you have a sparse melody then have a sequence of rapid articulations at the beginning of a note, it stands out.
 If the melody is already busy, however, the effect would be less pronounced and may go unnoticed.
 It may be more effective to insert an unexpected long note in the latter case.